Back to Blog

 Requirement: Products and services must be designed to meet customers' needs and targeted at the appropriate customer groups.

-Practical Implementation Roadmap
+Practical Implementation Strategies

 • Conduct comprehensive Consumer Duty readiness assessment